Urban exploration

-Urban exploration (often shortened as UE, urbex and sometimes known as roof and tunnel hacking) is the exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment.
+Urban exploration (often shortened as urbex and sometimes known as roof and tunnel hacking) is the exploration of manmade structures, usually abandoned ruins or hidden components of the manmade environment.
 Photography and historical interest/documentation are heavily featured in the hobby, sometimes involving trespassing onto private property.
 Urban exploration is also called draining (a specific form of urban exploration where storm drains or sewers are explored), urban spelunking, urban rock climbing, urban caving, building hacking, or mousing.

-The activity presents various risks, including physical danger and, if done illegally and/or without permission, the possibility of arrest and punishment.
-Some activities associated with urban exploration violate local or regional laws and certain broadly interpreted anti-terrorism laws, or can be considered trespassing or invasion of privacy.
+The activity presents various risks, including physical danger, the possibility of arrest and punishment if done illegally and/or without permission, and the risk of encountering squatters.
+Some activities associated with urban exploration may violate local or regional laws, certain broadly interpreted anti-terrorism laws, or can be considered trespassing or invasion of privacy.
+Encountering squatters, who are unauthorized occupants in abandoned or unmonitored properties, can lead to unpredictable and potentially dangerous situations.

+History

+Suicide Club

+Urban exploration in its organized form has been traced to the Suicide Club, a San Francisco–based group founded in 1977.
+The group engaged in activities such as exploring abandoned or restricted urban environments, street theater, and immersive role-playing events.
+Although active for only five years, the Suicide Club is regarded as one of the earliest organized groups to pursue exploration of the urban landscape as a recreational and social activity.

 Exploration sites

 Abandonments

 Ventures into abandoned structures are perhaps the most common example of urban exploration.
 Many sites are entered first by locals and may have graffiti or other kinds of vandalism, while others are better preserved.
-Although targets of exploration vary from one country to another, high-profile abandonments include amusement parks, grain elevators, factories, power plants, missile silos, fallout shelters, hospitals, asylums, prisons, schools, poor houses, and sanatoriums.
+Although targets of exploration vary from one country to another, high-profile abandonments include amusement parks, grain elevators, factories, power plants, fallout shelters, hospitals, asylums, prisons, schools, outmoded and abandoned skyscrapers, poor houses, and sanatoriums.